+First frame

-First frame Realtime + Overrunnable + Continuable-the process must start in this frame (not Underrunable) but is not required to yield (Overrunnable).
+Realtime + Overrunnable + Continuable-the process must start in this frame (not Underrunable) but is not required to yield (Overrunnable).
 If it yields, it is not restarted in the following minor frame (Continuable).

-Intermediate Realtime+Underrunable+Overrunnable+Continuable-the process need not start (it might already have yielded, or might be blocked) but is not required to yield.
-If it does yield (or if it had yielded in a preceding minor frame), it is not restarted in the following minor frame (Continuable).
-Final frame Realtime+Underrunable-the process need not start (it might already have yielded) but if it starts, it must yield in this frame (not Overrunnable).
-The process can start a new run in the next minor frame to which it is queued (not Continuable).
+$Intermediate \qquad Real time + Underrunable + Overrunnable + Continuable - the \ process$ need not start (it might already have yielded, or might be blocked) but is not required to yield.
+If it does yield (or if it had yielded in a preceding minor frame), it is not restarted in the following minor frame have yielded) but if it starts, it must yield in this frame (not

+(Continuable).